GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Modified: Removed "Open link in the same window?" setting from Website field
+	- Note: For existing Views, if both "Open link in the same window?" and "Open link in a new tab or window?" settings were checked, the link will now _not open in a new tab_.
+We hope no one had them both checked; this would have caused a rift in space-time and a room full of dark-matter rainbows.

+__Developer Updates:__

+* Changed: `/templates/fields/field-website-html.php` and `/templates/deprecated/fields/website.php` to use new `target=_blank` logic

 = 2.9.1 on September 1, 2020 =

 * Improved: Changed the Support Port icon & text to make it clearer